otsol/wearable-mmwave-radar-dataset/README.md

 └── person_22/
 └── sequence.json
 ```
 Each directory labeled after gestures has 30 sample files from "sample_0.npy" to "sample_29.npy".
 These are the individual gesture samples.
-In addition, the radar parameters are have been saved to "data/sequence.json" file.
+In addition, the radar parameters are have been saved to "wearable-mmwave-radar-dataset/sequence.json" file.
 Radar parameters do not change between classes or users.

 ### Format of .npy Files
-The reforded data is in numpy float32 format.
+The recorded data is in numpy float32 format.
 In the .npy files, the data is saved as a 4D tensor with (F, C, N, M) dimensions, where F is the number of radar frames in time domain, C is the number of receiver antennas, N is the number of up-chirps in one frame and M is the number of data points.
 The collected tensors have shape (71,3,64,64).

 ### Minimal Example
 ```
 import numpy as np
-data = np.load("data3/person_11/pinch-index/sample_1.npy")
+data = np.load("wearable-mmwave-radar-dataset/person_11/pinch-index/sample_1.npy")
 print("One sample")
 print(data.dtype)
 print(data.shape)